programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ### Windows Instructions

-1. Go to the [`MALLET`{.filename}][] project page, and [`download MALLET`{.filename}][].
+1. Go to the [`MALLET`][] project page, and [`download MALLET`][].
 (As of this writing, we are working with version 2.0.7.)
 2. You will also need the [Java developer’s kit][] – that is, not the regular Java that’s on every computer, but the one that lets you program things.
 Install this on your computer.
-3. Unzip `MALLET`{.filename} into your `C:`{.filename} directory .
-This
-    is important: it cannot be anywhere else.
-You will then have a directory called `C:\mallet-2.0.7`{.filename} or similar.
-For
-    simplicity’s sake, rename this directory just `mallet`{.filename}.
+3. Unzip `MALLET` into your `C:` directory .
+This is important: it cannot be anywhere else.
+You will then have a directory called `C:\mallet-2.0.7` or similar.
+For simplicity’s sake, rename this directory just `mallet`.
-4.  `MALLET`{.filename} uses an environment variable to tell the computer where to find all the various components of its processes when it is running.
+4.  `MALLET` uses an environment variable to tell the computer where to find all the various components of its processes when it is running.
     It’s rather like a shortcut for the program.
 A programmer cannot know exactly where every user will install a program, so the programmer creates a variable in the code that will always stand in for that location.
 We tell the computer, once, where that location is by setting the environment variable.
 If you moved the program to a new location, you’d have to change the variable.

-To create an environment variable in Windows 7, click on your `Start Menu -> Control Panel -> System -> Advanced System Settings`{.filename}
-(Figures 1,2,3).
-Click new and type `MALLET_HOME`{.userinput} in the variable name box.
+To create an environment variable in Windows 7, click on your `Start Menu -> Control Panel -> System -> Advanced System Settings` (Figures 1,2,3).
+Click new and type `MALLET_HOME` in the variable name box.
 It must be like this – all caps, with an underscore – since that is the shortcut that the programmer built into the program and all of its subroutines.
-Then type the exact path (location) of where you unzipped `MALLET`{.filename} in the variable value, e.g., `c:\mallet`{.filename}\
+Then type the exact path (location) of where you unzipped `MALLET` in the variable value, e.g., `c:\mallet`\
  To see if you have been successful, please read on to the next section.

 ![][]